Linerly/LinerlyBot-Discord/README.md

 - [discord.py](https://pypi.org/project/discord.py/) - duh, you need it
 - [discord-py-slash-command](https://pypi.org/project/discord-py-slash-command/) - for handling slash commands
-- [python-decouple](https://pypi.org/project/python-decouple/) - for reading parameters in an .env file, just for the bot's token
 - [distro](https://pypi.org/project/distro/) - for detecting what OS the bot is running on
 - [pyjokes](https://pypi.org/project/pyjokes/) - for providing the jokes for the `joke` command
 - [quoters](https://pypi.org/project/quoters/) - for providing random quotes for the `quote` command